 A substantial or motivating factor is a significant factor, though not necessarily the only factor.

-If the plaintiff [name] establishes each of the foregoing elements, the burden shifts to the defendant [name] to prove by a preponderance of the evidence that the defendant [name] would have taken the action(s) in question, even in the absence of any motive to retaliate against the plaintiff [name].
+If the plaintiff [name] establishes each of the foregoing elements, the burden shifts to the defendant [name] to prove by a preponderance of the evidence that [the defendant [name] would have taken the action(s) in question, even in the absence of any motive to retaliate against the plaintiff [name]] [legitimate administrative interests in promoting efficient service-delivery and avoiding workplace disruption outweigh the plaintiff’s First Amendment interests].
 If you find that the defendant [name] is able to demonstrate this, you must find for the defendant [name].
 If you find that the defendant is not able to demonstrate this, you must find for the plaintiff [name].

 Comment